gikashvili-giorgi/Archiver/README.md

 - Use it as a tool for digital archiving and preservation of online media.

 ## How it Works
-Archiver relies on the Selenium and yt-dlp modules to function effectively.
+Archiver relies on the nodriver and yt-dlp modules to function effectively.
 Here's a breakdown of its process:

 1. Downloading YouTube Videos: Archiver initiates by downloading YouTube videos locally using yt-dlp.
 2. Collecting Metadata: Alongside the video downloads, Archiver gathers essential metadata associated with each YouTube video.